olebedev/cdn/readme.md

   "/5364d634952b829316000001/books.jpg"
 ]
 ~~~
-If metadata is not specified, it will be received the listing of files for whole bucket.
+If metadata is not specified, usage information will be received for the whole bucket.

 ## Usage
 As library for [martini](https://github.com/go-martini/martini) framework.